OlivierS7/BoulderDash/README.md

 For the context:
   The project is about recreating a game from the start.
 The game is called Boulder Dash, it was made in 1984 by Peter Liepa et Chris Gray.
-The principle of the game is to collect a certain amount of diamond to open a door witch bring to the next level.
+The principle of the game is to collect a certain amount of diamond to open a door which bring to the next level.
 The caracter called Rockford has to dig the dirt to make a way to the diamonds while avoiding ennemis and caring about the stones and the diamonds above him.
 Then the game has several features that make the game more exciting.
 We are not invited to reproduce them all.
 For example, there is a 2-player mode or also the choice of level on a map.
 Thus, relying on a java "helloworld" program, a database and various diagrams, we had to respond to multiple expectations.